pharo-open-documentation/pharo-wiki/General/Baselines.md

 2. Configure it (declare the repository of the project, specify the version, the baseline, optional options...)
 3. Launch the loading

 To configure the request some options are necessary and some are optional.
-We will cover in the next two sub sections how to configure the loading of a project hosted via Monticello and git, then we will detail optional options.
+We cover in the next two sub sections how to configure the loading of a project hosted via Monticello and git, and then we detail optional parameters.

 #### Project managed with Git